saurabhjadhav1911/flamenco/web/project-website/content/usage/shared-storage/shaman.md

 This configuration has been tested with both Windows and Linux clients working together over the same shared storage.

-The following info was obtained from [UNIX Stack Exchange](https://unix.stackexchange.com/questions/5120/how-do-you-make-samba-follow-symlink-outside-the-shared-path)
+The above information was obtained from [UNIX Stack Exchange](https://unix.stackexchange.com/q/5120)

-## Enabling Shaman
+## Enabling or Disabling Shaman

+Shaman is enabled by default on Linux and macOS.
+Since on Windows symbolic links are not that commonly used, and require some additional system permission (see [Windows](#windows)), Shaman is disabled by default there.

-In `flamenco-manager.yaml`, set `shaman.enabled: true` like this:
+To enable Shaman, edit `flamenco-manager.yaml` and set `shaman.enabled: true` like this:

 ```yaml
 shaman:
   enabled: true
 ```

+Similarly, it can be disabled by setting it to `false`.

+{{< hint type=warning >}}

+After changing this setting, be sure to **restart** Flamenco Manager, and **refresh** the connection in the Blender add-on preferences.
+The last step is necessary to make Blender fetch the updated configuration.

+{{< /hint >}}

 ## Garbage Collection